PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 17:29:36
+Last updated: 2024-04-02 17:30:44
-Random Quote: Irony is the gaiety of reflection and the joy of wisdom. - Anatole France
+Random Quote: The foolish man seeks happiness in the distance, the wise grows it under his feet. - James Oppenheim